 As individuals who work closely with A&M-SA students, you may encounter distressed students in your offices or classrooms.
 Your role could be a crucial and positive one in identifying and referring students who are experiencing some difficulty with mental health concerns.

-- Assess the student's needs - in the initial interview with a counselor, we will assess the student's needs and what services may be appropriate.
+- Assess the student's needs - in the initial conslutation with a licensed counselor, we will assess the student's needs and what services may be deemed most appropriate.
 If there are acute or long-term needs, the student may be referred into the community for a higher level of care.